baytan0720/poker/README.md

 >
 > rmi	Remove one or more images
 >
-> run	Run a command in a new container
+> run	Run a command in a new container✅
 >
-> start	Start one or more stopped containers
+> start Start one or more stopped containers✅
 >
-> stop	Stop one or more running containers
+> stop	Stop one or more running containers✅
 >
 > top	Display the running processes of a container
 >
-> version	Show the Docker version information
->
-> daemon	A daemon for create and manage containers
->

 ### Poker-daemon commands:

-> start	Start the daemon
+> start	Start the daemon✅
 >
 > stop	Stop if daemon is running
 >